Ten years later, in 1867, the Chicago & North Western Railway acquired this route. No building was ever done under the LT&P, and C&NW completed it.

 From La Crosse to Sparta is named the La Crosse River Trail, and features scenic views of the La Crosse River in La Crosse and Dutch Creek in Bangor, as well as many smaller bridges and swamps.
 This trail parallels the CP ex CMStP&P (Milwaukee Road) for the entire length.

 The final section runs from La Crosse to Trempealeau.
 This trail is known as the Great River Trail, and features scenic crossings of numerous swamps along the Mississippi River.
 The largest attraction is the quarter mile long bridge over the Black River.

 Together, these four trails make up Wisconsin's famed "Bike 4 Trails", and make Sparta the bicycle capitol of the world (as they claim).

 The final few miles from Trempealeau to Winona Junction remain abandoned, with little hopes for future trail development.
 The bridge over the Mississippi River is missing its main swing span, although the approaches remain.

-From Reedsburg to Madison remains in use as Union Pacific Railroad, who purchased the C&NW in 1995.
+From Reedsburg to Madison remains in use as Wisconsin Southern Railroad, who operates the spur as the Reedsburg Subdivision.

 This bridge is a 1/4 of a mile long bridge across the Black River near the confluence with the Mississippi River.